MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 ## Update steps for Azure Landing Zone Bicep deployments

-If you are using the [ALZ Bicep](https://github.com/Azure/alz-bicep) to manage you ALZ deployment, this section references resources on how to update ALZ custom policies and initiatives to newer policies.
+If you're using the [ALZ Bicep](https://github.com/Azure/alz-bicep) to manage your ALZ deployment, this section references resources on how to update ALZ custom policies and initiatives to newer policies.

 ### Bicep Detect updates

-In addition to the methods described in [Detect updates](#detect-updates) on how to determine whether policies has changed, in ALZ Bicep, you will also be able to see changes to policies in the [ALZ-Bicep releases](https://github.com/Azure/ALZ-Bicep/releases).
+In addition to the methods described in [Detect updates](#detect-updates) on how to determine whether policies have changed, in ALZ Bicep, you'll also be able to see changes to policies in the [ALZ-Bicep releases](https://github.com/Azure/ALZ-Bicep/releases).

 ### Bicep Updating steps